k-sanchez/workshop_networks_xcbh/01_mltreeinference.md

 - `-N`: number of bootstrap replicates
 - `-x`: specify an integer number (random seed) and turn on rapid bootstrapping

-The Bootstrap trees are written in `RAxML_bootstrap.boot` and the ML tree with support values is written in `RAxML_bipartitions.boot`.
+The Bootstrap trees (100 in the example) are written in `RAxML_bootstrap.boot` and the ML tree with support values is written in `RAxML_bipartitions.boot`.